dflook/terraform-github-actions/terraform-validate/README.md

 # terraform-validate action

-This is one of a suite of terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).
+This is one of a suite of Terraform related actions - find them at [dflook/terraform-github-actions](https://github.com/dflook/terraform-github-actions).

-This action uses the `terraform validate` command to check that a terraform configuration is valid.
+This action uses the `terraform validate` command to check that a Terraform configuration is valid.
 This can be used to check that a configuration is valid before creating a plan.

 Failing GitHub checks will be added for any problems found.